Ozxahmed/dec-proj2-dvd-rental/README.md

 The orchestrator responsible for running the workflow and calling each step in the correct order is a bash file.
 While there are more robust and specific tools for orchestrating data pipelines, this project focuses on understanding each step more deeply without having to worry about the orchestration part.

+### 6. BI Tool: Tableau
+>TO DO

 ## Project Workflow

 1. **Extraction (E)**: Airbyte connects to the PostgreSQL database and leverages the enabled Change Data Capture (CDC) functionality to extract data efficiently.
 CDC ensures that only the changed or updated data since the last extraction is captured.
 CDC also allows for the capture of hard deletes from source data.

 2. **Loading (L)**: Airbyte loads the extracted data into Snowflake using the appropriate Snowflake connector.
 The data is loaded into a `raw` schema.